lsst-sqre/ick-deployment/README.md

-# influxdb-deployment
+# ick-deployment
-Deployment of the InlfuxDB, Chronograf and Kapacitor stack for LSST
+Kubernetes deployment of the InfluxDB, Chronograf and Kapacitor stack.